'The Nightingale' Review

 “What’s wrong?” my husband asked after my sobbing woke him.
 After wiping away my snotty tears, I answered, “This book,” referring to The Nightingale by Kristin Hannah.
 As I lay there crying in the middle of the night, I wondered why I do this to myself.
 I read to escape, not to feel!
-I also started to think that Hannah’s story was too perceptive.
-Hannah must have based The Nightingale on something real.
-So, let’s talk about Hannah’s inspiration for The Nightingale.
+I also started to think that The Nightingale was too perceptive.
+Hannah must have based it on something real.
+So, here is my review of The Nightingale as well as a discussion about Hannah’s inspiration for The Nightingale.

 Hannah introduces Isabelle as a wild child, a trouble maker.
 She is naïve and impulsive and her family doesn’t know what to do with her.
 After the war starts, Isabelle’s father forces her to live with her older sister Viann.
 On Isabelle’s grueling walk from Paris to the French countryside she watches as Nazi planes mow down masses of people fleeing Paris.
 After seeing “a woman fly into the air like a rag doll and hit the ground in a heap,” (p.
 45) Isabelle feels compelled to contribute to the war effort.
 During an argument with her sister she says, “I am not hiding out in the country while the Nazi’s destroy France… Let me tell you want I saw out there.
 French troops running from the enemy, Nazis murdering innocents.
 Maybe you can ignore that, but I won’t.” (p.
 62) Later Isabelle joins the resistance and volunteers to escort downed Allied pilots across the Pyrenees to Spain.

-As it turns out, Hannah based Isabelle’s character on a real woman, Andrée de Jongh.
+As it turns out, Hannah based Isabelle’s character in The Nightingale on a real woman, Andrée de Jongh.
 In an interview with the American Booksellers Association Hannah says,

 [Andrée de Jongh’s] story was magnificent, mesmerizing, and perhaps most importantly, I hadn’t read about it before.
 As a bona fide World War II buff, I had read countless novels set during the war, and yet I had never read this particular story; I didn’t know that downed airmen had hiked over the frozen peaks of the Pyrenees Mountains in boots that didn’t fit, in coats that were too small, with both German and Spanish patrols searching for them.
 I didn’t know about the ordinary French and Basque citizens who risked their lives to help the Allied soldiers on this dangerous, arduous journey.
 As I delved deeper into the research, I discovered a wealth of stories that spoke to me on a profound level.
 Quite simply, the heroism of the women of the French Resistance captured my imagination.
 For years, I collected their stories, read their accounts.
 Then I tossed the magic words into the mix — what if — and I was off and running.